 1. Become a Receptionist After Office Administration Training

 Are you a people person with a strong work ethic?
-Then you might consider a career as a receptionist once you’ve completed your office administration training.
+Then you might consider a career as a receptionist once you’ve completed your office administration course program.

 Receptionists are generally the first point of contact for clients when they visit a business or office.
 That means someone in this role will need to maintain a professional demeanour and have excellent communication skills.
 Some of the daily responsibilities of a receptionist include scheduling appointments, taking phone calls and greeting clients.
 These professionals may also be tasked with typing and sending emails, taking meeting notes, sending out office memos and more, which will require them to have basic computer skills.